atbcb/usab-uswds/_pages/about/budget-performance/no-fear-report-fy2024.md

 ### B. Reimbursement to the Judgement Fund

-During FY 2024 there were no federal district court discrimination cases which resulted in payment from the Judgment Fund on behalf of the Access Board
+During FY 2024 there were no federal district court discrimination cases which resulted in payment from the Judgment Fund on behalf of the Access Board.

 ### C. Types of Disciplinary Actions